Filippo Caracciolo

-Don Filippo Caracciolo, 8th Prince of Castagneto, 3rd Duke of Melito (4 March 1903 – 16 July 1965), was an Italian nobleman and politician.
-He was the first Italian President of FIA.
+Filippo Caracciolo, 8th Prince of Castagneto, 3rd Duke of Melito (4 March 1903 – 16 July 1965), was an Italian nobleman and anti-fascist politician who served in the National Liberation Committee (CLN) and the second government of Pietro Badoglio.
+His assiduous participation in the development of the automotive and tourism sectors earned him the gold medal for meritorious service to education and culture.